Taught course

 Graduate prospects

-Studying this course will prepare you for moving into a wide range of health-related posts, whether you choose to go on to work at a university, within government, the private sector or in a charity.
+Studying this course will prepare you for moving into a wide range of health-related posts within universities, government departments, the private sector and charities.

 Recent graduates of this course have gone on to work in a wide variety of roles, including: